-You are required to be registered for thesis and dissertation continuously until completion.
+You are required to be registered for thesis, dissertation, and internship continuously until completion.
 Failure to register for the class or pay for a class resulting in being dropped from the class may result in your termination from the program.